After you’ve purchased and paid for an auto insurance policy, what can you do if you file an auto insurance claim and that claim is unfairly denied?

 Georgia state law offers considerable protection to auto insurance policyholders and to third parties who may also be covered by some auto insurance company’s policies.

-If an auto insurance company fails to satisfy its responsibility to you – if you are victimized or targeted by “insurance bad faith” – an experienced Atlanta personal injury attorney can help.
+If an auto insurance company fails to satisfy its responsibility to you – if you are victimized or targeted by “insurance bad faith” – an experienced Atlanta car accident attorney can help.

 WHAT IS INSURANCE BAD FAITH?

 When an auto insurance company sells you a policy, the company assumes particular duties, including a general overall duty to continue to do business with you in good faith.

 When you file a claim, an auto insurance company’s bad faith practices may include:

 1. failing to investigate the accident promptly and thoroughly

 2. delaying action on your claim by always asking for more details